 What does this have to do with law?
 Probably nothing.
 And you don’t have to tell me that it is silly to care this much about a game and a coach I never met.
 I know that.
 But in my defense, I offer this adage: “Tell me who your heroes are, and I’ll tell you how you’ll turn out to be.”
 Unfortunately, I’m not sure that’s true.
 But I sure hope it is because Jerry Sloan has been one of my heroes since I was 8 years old.

 * The Court did issue one opinion this week: Maryland v.
 EPA.
 Judges Henderson, Garland, and Katsas decided it per curiam.
-The gist is that Maryland and Delaware contend that that several pollution sources violate the Clean Air Act’s “Good Neighbor Provision.”
+The gist is that Maryland and Delaware contend that several pollution sources violate the Clean Air Act’s “Good Neighbor Provision.”
 The Court concluded that Delaware failed to adequately demonstrate air quality problems or identify cost-effective solutions.
 The Court denied Maryland’s petition in part because catalytic control sources could not effectively reduce emissions further.
 EPA, however, had not adequately explained its decision for non-catalytic controls.

 D.C.
 Circuit Review – Reviewed is designed to help you keep track of the nation’s “second most important court” in just five minutes a week.